 Weaver news

-Clarke's Weaver map Clarke's Weaver was described 100 years ago but its nest and eggs have not been found in spite of much searching by birders and ornithologists.
+Clarke's Weaver was described 100 years ago but its nest and eggs have not been found in spite of much searching by birders and ornithologists.
 This weaver is restricted to an area of 535 km2 around Arabuko-Sokoke Forest and the Dakatcha woodlands in SE Kenya (see map left).
 This species is most often seen foraging in flocks in the Arabuko-Sokoke Forest, especially in Brachystegia woodland.
 The breeding season may be from Feb-Mar when the rains begin, since juveniles have been seen in April, July and August, and a juvenile was being fed in March.
 Nesting has been assumed to be high in trees, although there have been suspicions that in breeds in different habitats.
+On 9 January 2013 an email was sent to the birding listserver AfricanBirding, describing interesting behaviour of Clarke's Weavers in wetlands, possibly preparing to breed.
+The email reads as follows:

 Some exciting news from Dakatcha Woodland IBA in Kenya: